 With over 60 years of experience in making home appliances, King Electric is a well-known American brand.
 The King Electric GH2407TB is one of the best-selling models manufactured by King Electric and continues to receive positive reviews from those who have got the opportunity to use the appliance.

 - Spiral finned heating element present in the heater

-- Patented by US in smart limit protection
+- Patented by the US in smart limit protection

 - Comes with a universal mounting bracket for installation

-- Garage heater is prewired to allow remote thermostat control
+- A garage heater is prewired to allow remote thermostat control

 - Easy to set up and install

-- Comes with an in-built adjustable thermostat to control temperature
+- Comes with an in-built adjustable thermostat to control the temperature

 - Safety features such as indicator lights in case of overheating

-- Spiral fins in heating element allows maximum heat exchange
+- Spiral fins in heating element allow maximum heat exchange

 - Mounting bracket and fan is composed of poor quality material

-- Unit takes considerable amount of time to heat the garage
+- The unit takes a considerable amount of time to heat the garage

 - Does not come with supplementary hardware to install the heater.